Backlang-Org/learn/src/the-basics/data/ranges.md

 }
 ```

-As you can see in the sample above the alias type can be used as any other type.
+As you can see in the sample above the alias type can be used as if it were a normal integer.